 In my last post I wore what I described as a “squaw dress” and received a comment regarding the use of that term, and how it can be hurtful and insulting, to the point where there are movements to change the names of cities, parks and natural landmarks that have the term in their name (like Squaw Valley for example).
-While there is some debate on the term, many consider it offensive, which I can understand.
-Especially since the understanding is that it has no Native American root.
+There is some debate on the term, its origins, and its level of being offensive or not.
 Additionally, “squaw dresses” have also been called “patio dresses” and “fiesta dresses”, or “set” is used in the place of “dress” when the garment is made up of a top and skirt.
 Taking a page from Emileigh of Flashback Summer and her Controversial Post series, I decided to share why I use the term “squaw” when describing these dresses and open it up for discussion.

 For the most part, I consider myself to be a pretty politically correct person.
 And I would never refer to a Native American woman as a “squaw”.
 But why, when these types of dresses are known to go by other names, do I still use the term “squaw”?
 It’s a simple matter of that those terms can mean other types of dresses.